-About Me
+About

 Posts tagged "Thailand"

-REVIEW: 'The Ideal Man', by Joshua Kurlantzick
+REVIEW: 'The Ideal Man', by Josh Kurlantzick

-REVIEW: ‘The Ideal Man’, by Joshua Kurlantzick
+REVIEW: ‘The Ideal Man’, by Josh Kurlantzick

 On Easter Sunday 1967, Jim Thompson, a prominent businessman and Bangkok expatriate, disappeared while on holiday in Malaysia’s Cameron Highlands.
 The 61-year-old American left his bungalow to take a solitary hike in the hills and never returned.